 “There was a small yard and an old building surrounded by a fence.
 There were also some house lights near us, two caravans, a big Greece flag in the entrance of the detention, flashing lights, and some cages made out of fences.”

-Around ten other men wearing sage green jackets and pants resembling the Greek Border Guard uniform were there as well.
-Their uniforms had insignia on the arms and Greek writing on the shoulders; some had ranks on the shoulders too.
-Four of the men were wearing balaclavas.
-The respondent identified the uniforms from the picture below (Image 6).
+According to the respondent, around ten other men wearing sage green jackets and pants resembling the Greek Border Guard uniform were there as well.
+Their uniforms were described as having insignia on the arms and Greek writing on the shoulders; some had ranks on the shoulders too.
+Four of the men were reportedly wearing balaclavas.

 The respondent recounted: